bparanj/crystal/electronics/experiments/queue/pullup-circuit.md

 - 1 x Resistor (10 kΩ for pull-up)
 - 1 x LED (to visualize the output)
 - 1 x Pushbutton switch
-- 1 x Power supply (5V or 3.3V)
+- 1 x Power supply 5V
 - 1 x Resistor (330Ω for LED current limiting)
 - Connecting wires

 ### Setup

-1. Power Supply: Connect the positive terminal of the power supply (5V or 3.3V) to the pull-up resistor.
+1. Power Supply: Connect the positive terminal of the power supply 5V to the pull-up resistor.
 2. Pull-Up Resistor: Connect a 10 kΩ resistor from the positive terminal to one side of the pushbutton switch.
 3. Switch and Ground:
    - Connect the other side of the pushbutton switch to ground (GND).